shanep/shanep.github.io/docs/cs452/index.md

 ## Assessments

-Your final grade will be calculated with the following weights in canvas.
+Your final grade will be calculated as follows:

+Grade = [Earned points] / [Total Points]

-- Projects - 70%
+- Projects
+  - 100 points each
-- Exams - 30%
+- Homework
-  - Several exams covering the textbook reading assignments and project learning objectives.
-  - All exams will be on canvas and must be taken in the testing center.
+  - 25 points each
+- Midterm Exam
+  - 150 points
+- Final Exam
+  - 150 points

 ## Course Learning Outcomes